What Can Dogs Not Eat? 15 Foods Poisonous To Dogs

 Some dogs eat just about anything, including tobacco.
 If you use nicotine in any form, keep it away from your dog.
 A cigarette left on the table, a full ashtray, chewing tobacco, nicotine gum, or the contents of vaping cartridges can be dangerous if eaten by your pup.

 Nicotine can cause vomiting, diarrhea, rapid breathing, agitation, seizures, tremors, and weakness if it is consumed by your dog.
 Frequent exposure to nicotine can result in coma or death.

 Although not technically a food, alcohol is often served alongside human food and is a potential problem if consumed by your pet.
 Allowing your dog to take a sip of wine or lick up spilled drinks may seem cute at the time, but alcohol can cause medical problems such as rapid drops in body temperature, seizures, respiratory failure, or even death.

 What to do if your dog eats something they shouldn’t have

 Despite our best efforts, dogs eat things that they shouldn’t.
 So be prepared to act quickly should an emergency arise.

-- Become familiar with the list of foods in this blog, and try to keep them out of your home or stored in a place that’s inaccessible to your pup.
+- Stay informed on what dogs can’t eat.
+(Especially these 15 toxic foods you find in kitchens around the world.)
+Try to keep them out of your home or stored in a place that’s inaccessible to your pup.

-- Add the phone numbers for your veterinarian’s office, the local emergency animal clinic, and the ASPCA Animal Poison Control Center to your phone contact list today so you don’t waste valuable time searching for who to call when an emergency happens.
+- Stay in contact.
+Add the phone numbers for your veterinarian’s office, the local emergency animal clinic, and the ASPCA Animal Poison Control Center to your phone contact list today.
+So you don’t waste valuable time searching for who to call when an emergency happens.